 Section 1.
 Non-exempt employee means an employee subject to the overtime provisions of the Federal Fair Labor Standard Act and its regulations.
 Non-exempt employees shall be paid at a rate of 1 1/2 times their regular rate of pay for all authorized time they work over 40 hours per week.
+Any overtime or compensatory time. must be mutually agreed upon by the employee and management.

 Section 2.
-Upon mutual agreement between the employee and Management, a nonexempt employee may be allowed to accrue and use non-exempt compensatory time in lieu of cash overtime.
+Upon mutual agreement between the employee and Management, a non-exempt employee may be allowed to accrue and use non-exempt compensatory time in lieu of cash overtime.